Feldberg (Black Forest)

-At 1493 m the Feldberg (/de/) in the Black Forest is the highest mountain in Baden-Württemberg, and the highest in Germany outside of the Alps and Bavaria.
+The Feldberg (/de/) is the highest mountain of the Black Forest in the German state of Baden-Württemberg.
+At an elevation of 1494 m, it is the highest mountain in Baden-Württemberg, and the highest in Germany outside of the Alps and Bavaria.
 The local municipality of Feldberg was named after the mountain.

 Environment

 The Feldberg is situated southeast of Freiburg im Breisgau and is surrounded by the municipalities of Hinterzarten (northeast), Titisee (east), Menzenschwand (south), Bernau (also south) and Todtnau (southwest).
 About two kilometres southeast of the summit lies the village of Feldberg (1277 m).

-Between the main peak (1493 m, also known as the Höchste or "Highest", and its subpeak, the Seebuck (1448 m), just under 2 km away, is a saddle, the Grüble, from which a wide spur, the Baldenweger Buck (1460 m) branches off.
+Between the main peak (1494 m, also known as the Höchste or "Highest", and its subpeak, the Seebuck (1448 m), just under 2 km away, is a saddle, the Grüble, from which a wide spur, the Baldenweger Buck (1460 m) branches off.
 The saddle initially descends gently and then ever more steeply into the valleys on either side.
 From the Seebuck the Feldberg drops steeply away to the northeast into the Feldsee, a lake of glacial origin at about 1000 m elevation.
 Deeply incised valleys run northwest towards Freiburg (the Zastler and St Wilhelmer valleys) and southwest towards Basel (Wiesental valley).

 The main car park below the Seebuck can be reached from the B317 (federal highway) running from Titisee to Lörrach (near Basel) over the Feldberg Pass.
 A train service of the Three Lakes Railway serves the station of Feldberg-Bärental, at 967 m, the highest DB station on standard gauge track.
 A bus service connects with the station.
 The Seebuck, which is topped by an old transmission tower, the Feldberg Tower, once a radio tower, since 2013 a ham museum can be reached from the valley station in Feldberg-Ort on a short chairlift.
 From this point the summit of the Feldberg is about 2 km away.
 It is only accessible to the public on foot or by bicycle.

 The numerous point-to-point radio systems of the Bundeswehr and the American and French armies dating from the Cold War period have been since taken down.
 Today Feldberg is marked by the old and new television towers and the Bismarck monument on the Seebuck.

 Altogether there are more than 28 ski lifts and slopes around the Feldberg.
 The actual summit itself is situated outside the skiing areas.
 Several cross-country skiing trails around the peak and around Herzogenhorn opposite are popular with cross-country skiers.
 The whole area, with ski-runs of Alpine character, is popular for ski touring.